 "Very few small businesses have the luxury of an advertising budget that is sufficient to achieve any real impact," says Hughes.
 "PR is not only a viable alternative, used wisely it can reap greater rewards over a more sustained period."

-The unique advantage of PR over other marketing methods is that it can give products and services the stamp of approval from a third party, whether a magazine or a local paper.
+The unique advantage of PR over other marketing methods is that it can give products and services the stamp of approval from a third party, such as a magazine or a local paper.
 "Not only is it free," says Hughes, "PR provides a way of reaching target audiences without giving them a hard sell.
 People are much more inclined to listen to a message when it is in the form of a press article, a blog or a radio/TV interview rather than an overt advertisement."

 Editorial mentions are invaluable because they provide an endorsement, continues Hughes.
 "If the editor of one of my favourite publications waxes lyrical about a new product or service, I will be much more likely to trust in it.
 So getting journalists to try your product or service can be a way of making a greater impact."